jhanke00/nextjs-product-site/docs/frontend/index.md

 # Products Detail Single Page

 - Single Page Description for Products:
   We have introduced a feature that offers detailed product descriptions on a single page.
-Users can now access comprehensive information about each product, including s:w pecifications, pricing, and additional details, all in one centralized location.
+Users can now access comprehensive information about each product, including specifications, pricing, and additional details, all in one centralized location.
 This enhancement aims to provide users with a better understanding of our products, facilitating informed decision-making during their shopping experience.

 ## Folder Structure